Elipse: Post breakup

-After he left Elipse, in Autumn of 1967, Slobodan Skakić, with Radomir Dmitović (guitar), Nenad Nedić (bass guitar) and Milenko Kašanin (drums), formed the band Nove Elipse (The New Ellipses).
+After he left Elipse, in Autumn of 1967, Slobodan Skakić, with Radomir Dmitrović (guitar), Nenad Nedić (bass guitar) and Milenko Kašanin (drums), formed the band Nove Elipse (The New Ellipses).
 In the band Skakić sung and played the organ.
 Initially the band performed instrumental songs only, but later started performing covers of songs by Scott McKenzie, Tom Jones, The Mamas & the Papas and other acts.
 They were spotted by ballet dancer Milorad Mišković, who hired them to play on his performances.
 They had their first performance with Mišković in Belgrade Youth Center, and soon went with him on a tour across France.
 During 1969, they performed in Soviet Union, on fashion shows presenting works of fashion designer Aleksandar Joksimović.
 However, in Yugoslavia they did not see expected success and, in 1969, Skakić moved to England.
 He had been a keyboard player and vocalist in a band called Ici-la until 1987, when he had an accident in which he injured his arm.
 He died in Dorset in January 2019.

 After the disbandment of Elipse in 1968, Furduj and Hreljac joined Korni Grupa.
 Dekeng went to Germany before moving to the United States, where he worked as a physician.
-The saxophonist Zoran Jurkić moved to Denmark where he started working at a Porsche service.
+The saxophonist Zoran Jurkić moved to Denmark where he started working in a Porsche service.

-Zoran Simjanović started working as a composer, composing music for theatre and film, eventually becoming one of the most notable composers of film music in the Balkans.
+Zoran Simjanović started working as a composer, writing music for theatre and film, eventually becoming one of the most notable composers of film music in the Balkans.
 He wrote an autobiographical book called Kako sam postao (i prestao da budem) roker (How I Started (and Stopped) Being a Rocker), published in 2004.
-The promotion of the book also included a concert held on November 22, 2004, at the Belgrade Trade Union Hall, where both the Siluete and Elipse former members appeared as performers.
+The promotion of the book also included a concert held on 22 November 2004, at the Belgrade Trade Union Hall, where both the Siluete and Elipse former members appeared as performers.
 Guest appearances also featured Seka Kojadinović, Janez Bončina and the group Valjevski Dečaci.

 The Elipse material released on the EPs, along with the unreleased material, appeared on the compilation album Elipse za prijatelje (1963-1968) (Elipse for Friends), released by Simjanović through his own independent record label Simke Music in 1999.

-In 2015, Furduj died in Belgrade.
-He was 70 years old.
-Bojan Hreljac died in Belgrade in 2018, aged 70.
-In 2021, Simjanović died in Belgrade due to complications caused by COVID-19.
-He was 74 years old.
+Momčilo Radovanović died on 6 January 2012.
+Furduj died on 1 June 2015.
+Bojan Hreljac died on 18 December 2018.
+Simjanović died on 11 April 2021.